 Always keep a copy of the notice served and of any covering letter.

-Once the notice has expired, you should apply for an Accelerated Possession Procedure.
+If you have served notice and your tenant has failed to vacate on the date specified and refuses to vacate, you can apply for an Accelerated Possession Procedure (assuming your section 21 is valid).
 This is a quick method for landlords to gain possession of their property.
 The procedure is called accelerated because in most cases the Judge makes the order based on the paperwork, without the need for a court hearing.

 Go to the official Accelerated Possession Procedure HMCS page for more details on how to go down this route.